-Under its new Cloud-based Cloud brand, Google Cloud is expanding its reach into customers’ data cecentersnd out to the edge, primarily targeting customers with unique data ownership, latency, or local information requirements.
+Under its new Cloud-based Cloud brand, Google Cloud is expanding its reach into customers’ data cecentersnd out to the edge.
+It primarily targets customers with unique data ownership, latency, or local information requirements.

 Google Distributed Datacenter Edge and Google Distributed Datacenter Hosted are the two new possibilities announcement was made this week.
 Both are supported by the Anthos product of Google Cloud, which enables customers to implement and maintain Kubernetes workloads in various environments.